 A: Anytime there is trauma to the nose, you will experience bruising and swelling around the immediate area.
 Some patients are more resistant than others.
 Your friend probably looked worse than she felt, but in any case there are herbal supplements such as arnica that can indeed help.
 It is also important to sleep upright for the first week and use cold compresses to reduce the swelling.
 More or less swelling and bruising is no indication of the overall success of the surgery or surgical skill.

-Dr. Beck had helped numerous San Francisco rhinoplasty patients.
-He has also helped numerous breast augmentation San Francisco, San Jose and San Mateo patients.
-In addition, he is frequently sought after by facelift and liposuction patients.
+Our team has helped numerous San Francisco rhinoplasty patients.
+We have also helped numerous breast augmentation San Francisco, San Jose and San Mateo patients.
+In addition, our team of surgeons are frequently sought after by facelift and liposuction patients.